A Survey of Zero-shot Generalisation in Deep Reinforcement Learning: Methods For Zero-shot Generalisation In Reinforcement Learning

 Finally, several methods meta-learn an adaptation function during training.
-RL$^2$~\citep{duanRlFastReinforcement2016,wangLearningReinforcementLearn2017} is a meta RL method where a recurrent network is used, the hidden state of which is not reset at episode boundaries, allowing it to learn and adapt within the recurrent state over multiple episodes.
-While often compared to methods that require multiple training episodes, this method can often adapt and perform well within a single episode, due to the optimisation approach and architecture. \citet{zintgrafVariBADVeryGood2020} introduce an extension to RL$^2$ called VariBAD based on bayesian RL, where the recurrent network learns to produce latent representations that are predictive of future rewards and previous transitions.
-This latent representation is used by the policy. \citet[BOReL]{dorfmanOfflineMetaLearning2021} adjusts VariBAD to be usable in an offline setting, improving zero-shot exploration using offline data. \citet[HyperX]{zintgrafExplorationApproximateHyperState2021} improves VariBAD with additional exploration bonuses to improve meta-exploration. \citet{niRecurrentModelFreeRL2021} shows that these simple recurrent methods such as these, with carefully tuned implementations, can compete be improved further, often competing with more specialised algorithms, including in Robust RL and Meta-RL settings. \citet[SNAIL]{mishraSimpleNeuralAttentive2018} models fast adaptation as a sequence-to-sequence problem, and learns an attention-based architecture which encodes sequences of experience to condition the policy.
-These methods all show improved performance on zero-shot generalisation tasks, even thought their main focus is on adaptation over longer time horizons.
+RL$^2$~\shortcite{duanRlFastReinforcement2016,wangLearningReinforcementLearn2017} is a meta RL method where a recurrent network is used, the hidden state of which is not reset at episode boundaries, allowing it to learn and adapt within the recurrent state over multiple episodes.
+While often compared to methods that require multiple training episodes, this method can often adapt and perform well within a single episode, due to the optimisation approach and architecture. \shortciteA{zintgrafVariBADVeryGood2020} introduce an extension to RL$^2$ called VariBAD based on bayesian RL, where the recurrent network learns to produce latent representations that are predictive of future rewards and previous transitions.
+This latent representation is used by the policy. \shortciteA[BOReL]{dorfmanOfflineMetaLearning2021} adjusts VariBAD to be usable in an offline setting, improving zero-shot exploration using offline data. \shortciteA[HyperX]{zintgrafExplorationApproximateHyperState2021} improves VariBAD with additional exploration bonuses to improve meta-exploration. \shortciteA{niRecurrentModelFreeRL2021} shows that these simple recurrent methods such as these, with carefully tuned implementations, can compete be improved further, often competing with more specialised algorithms, including in Robust RL and Meta-RL settings. \shortciteA[SNAIL]{mishraSimpleNeuralAttentive2018} modelled fast adaptation as a sequence-to-sequence problem and learns an attention-based architecture which encodes sequences of experience to condition the policy.
+These methods all show improved performance on ZSG tasks, even though their main focus is on adaptation over longer time horizons.